efthymew/python-balancing-trees/README.md

-# red black tree implemented in python by me
+# in order to affirm my understanding of red-black trees, implemented it in my favorite language: python